QualityGuil/ecomerce-first-day/README.md

 This is the repository for the first activity of the Quality Digital developer intership.

-Focused on creating a simple e-comperce page with an emphasis on HTML5 acessibility tags.
+Focused on creating a simple e-comerce page with an emphasis on HTML5 acessibility tags.